steffendx/GoNorthWiki/Aika.md

 Like every node graph system you can move the nodes by dragging them with the mouse.
 On the top right of each node you will find a "x" button which allows you to delete the node.
 You can move the view by clicking outside of a node in the gray area and drag the screen and zoom using the mouse wheel.
 Alternatively you can use touch control.
+On the top left of the node system you will find a display of your current position and zoom in the node system.
+Next to these coordinates you can find an arrow to expand or collapse the mini map of the node system.

 ## Chapter detail
 In a chapter detail view you will find the following buttons at the top: